EnterpriseDB/barman/doc/manual/42-server-commands.en.md

 Similarly, one can use the `--get-wal` option for the `recover` command at run-time.

+If `get-wal` is set in `recovery_options` but not required during a recovery operation then the `--no-get-wal` option can be used with the `recover` command to disable the `get-wal` recovery option.

 This is an example of a `restore_command` for a local recovery:

 ``` ini